phutaneomkar/Coin/RENDER_SETUP.md

   - Missing dependencies in `Cargo.toml`
   - Rust compilation errors
   - Database connection issues
+  - **Rust version errors** (e.g., "edition2024 is required"): The Dockerfile uses `rust:latest` to support newer dependencies.
+If you still get version errors, you may need to update dependencies in `Cargo.toml` to versions compatible with stable Rust.

 **Problem**: Backend crashes on startup
 - **Solution**: